jwintersinger/ts3query/README.txt

 perform any of the operations allowed by ServerQuery.

 Ts3Query can be used as a standalone Web application, a Python library, or a command-line application.
-The command-line interface can display human-readable output or spit out JSON, allowing usage in non-Python programming environments.
+JSON can be output from the command-line application or from the Web application, permitting use of Ts3Query from within other programming environments.

 ============
 Requirements